 Are Hampshire Pigs Good for Meat?

 With a high muscle-to-fat ratio, Hampshires are a good choice to raise for meat.
-Many prefer their pork because there is less fat.
+Many prefer their pork because it is lean; there is less fat.
 This breed is also ideal to raise for 4-H projects.

 What is Hampshire Pig Known For?